HenrySaya/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 9-divide_and_rule
 This is a script that prints the result of POWER divided by DIVIDE, followed by a new line

+## 10-love_exponent_breath
+This is a script that displays the result of BREATH to the power LOVE